jhpyle/docassemble/_docs/helloworld.md

 ---
 {% endhighlight %}

-To run this on your own **docassemble** server, follow these steps.
+To run this on your own **docassemble** server, there are two methods:
+1) use the [Playground]; or 2) install the code as a [package].
-(This assumes you have already followed the [installation] instructions.)

-1. Click "Log in" in the upper right hand corner and log in as:
+Both methods assume you have installed **docassemble** by following the [installation] instructions.
+Also, both methods require that you log in by clicking "Log in" in the upper right hand corner.
+The default username and password are:

    * **E-mail**: admin@admin.com
    * **Password**: password

-   Or, if you have already [reconfigured user roles] on your system, log in as any user with the privileges of an Administrator or a Developer.
+(Or, if you have already [reconfigured user roles] on your system, log in as any user with the privileges of an Administrator or a Developer.)

+The first method of running the above "Hello World" code is very
+simple: you log ingo to the [Playground] and copy and paste the code into a tab, and then click the "Save and Run" button.

+The second method is longer but more educational.
+It involves these
+steps:

-2. On the menu in the upper right hand corner, select Package Management.
+1. On the menu in the upper right hand corner, select Package Management.
-3. Click "Create a package."
+2. Click "Create a package."
-4. Enter `hello-world` as the package name and click "Get template."
+3. Enter `hello-world` as the package name and click "Get template."
-5. Save the resulting .zip file to your computer.
+4. Save the resulting .zip file to your computer.
-6. Unpack the .zip file somewhere.
+5. Unpack the .zip file somewhere.
 (On Windows, right-click the .zip file and there will be an option to unpack it.)
-7. Open your favorite text editor.
+6. Open your favorite text editor.
 (On Windows, use [WordPad] unless you have installed a more advanced editor like [Notepad++].)
 Open the file `docassemble-hello-world/docassemble/hello-world/data/questions.yml` and replace its contents with the above [YAML] text.
-8. Create a new .zip file containing the `docassemble-hello-world` folder.
+7. Create a new .zip file containing the `docassemble-hello-world` folder.
 (On Windows, right-click the `docassemble-hello-world` folder, select "Send To," then select "Compressed (zipped) Folder.")
-9. In the **docassemble** web app, go back to Package Management.
+8. In the **docassemble** web app, go back to Package Management.
-10. Click "Update a package."
+9. Click "Update a package."
-11. Upload the .zip file you just created.
+10. Upload the .zip file you just created.
 You should see a message that the package was installed successfully.
-12. Point your browser to `http://localhost?i=docassemble.hello-world:data/questions/questions.yml`
+11. Point your browser to `http://localhost?i=docassemble.hello-world:data/questions/questions.yml`
     (substitute the actual domain and base URL of your **docassemble** site).
 The base url is set during [installation] using the `root` value in the **docassemble** [configuration] file.
 If `root` is `/`, you just use `localhost?i=...` or, e.g., `192.168.1.5?i=...`.
     If `root` is `/demo/`, you would use `localhost/demo?i=...`.
-13. You should see "Hello, world!" with an exit button.
+12. You should see "Hello, world!" with an exit button.

 (If you do not have a server yet, you can [try it out here](https://demo.docassemble.org?i=docassemble.demo:data/questions/hello.yml){:target="_blank"}.)

 # Adding a question

 Now let's change the interview so that it asks the user a [question].
-Edit `docassemble_hello_world/docassemble/hello_world/data/questions.yml` again and change the contents to:
+Edit `docassemble-hello-world/docassemble/hello-world/data/questions/questions.yml` again and change the contents to:

 {% highlight yaml %}